-To review the components of PPfT Compensation, please review the 18-19 Compensation Opt-In Guide and the 19-20 Compensation Support Guide:
+To review the components of PPfT Compensation, please see the 20-21 Compensation Overview.

-The PPfT Compensation Framework is base-building, which means it adds permanent pay increases to a teacher’s regular salary.
-This framework does not impact stipends, and teachers will still be able to earn all stipends as before.
+The PPfT Compensation Framework is base-building, which means it adds permanent pay increases to a teacher’s base salary.
+Teachers will enter the system at their current base salary that is based on their teaching experience to honor their years of experience.
+This framework does not impact stipends or board approved raises.
+Teachers will still be able to earn all district approved stipends and raises.

 The framework builds the base through a point system.
 Teachers will earn professional points each year.
 Points are cumulative and determine the amount of the base increase.
-Teachers can earn points from four elements: Current Year of Service, Appraisal, Professional Development Unit, and Leadership Pathways.
+Teachers can earn points from five elements: Service, Appraisal, Professional Development Unit, Leadership Pathways, and Leadership Pathways Plus 1.

 |Elements||Professional Points Per Year|